haroldm2598/portfolio/task.md

 - Dark Mode
   -- first using next-theme and tailwindcss DONE (BEST) -- second using RTK and tailwindcss (WORST)
+  -- change delay and duration for animateSection should smooth and timing for scrolling

 - done nako sa header section
 - - ALL MUST BE IN CENTER WHEN HAVING A above XL SCREEN